Classification of mental disorders: Usage

 In Japan, most university hospitals use either the ICD or DSM.
-ICD appears to be the somewhat more used for research or academic purposes, while both were used equally for clinical purposes.
+ICD appears to be somewhat more used for research or academic purposes, while both were used equally for clinical purposes.
 Other traditional psychiatric schemes may also be used.

 Types of classification schemes

 Categorical schemes

 The classification schemes in common usage are based on separate (but may be overlapping) categories of disorder schemes sometimes termed "neo-Kraepelinian" (after the psychiatrist Kraepelin) which is intended to be atheoretical with regard to etiology (causation).
 These classification schemes have achieved some widespread acceptance in psychiatry and other fields, and have generally been found to have improved inter-rater reliability, although routine clinical usage is less clear.
 Questions of validity and utility have been raised, both scientifically and in terms of social, economic and political factors—notably over the inclusion of certain controversial categories, the influence of the pharmaceutical industry, or the stigmatizing effect of being categorized or labelled.